 Northern California has seen the most smart meters installed, according to utility-funded think tank Edison Foundation, with 5 million units.
 Second is Southern California's Edison with another 5 million.
 Florida Power & Light comes in third with 4.9 million and Texas' Oncor comes in next with 3.4 million.

 It also allows you to get more information on your energy use.
 PG&E, for instance, allows you to view your usage online.
-You can then see when you use the most energy, and whether you use energy during peak times, allowing you to make better, more informed choices about your energy use.
+You can see when you use the most energy, and whether you use energy during peak times, allowing you to make better, more informed choices about your energy use.

 Maybe when you come home from a long day of work you like to leave the TV on while you charge your laptop.
 Looking at your usage may show you that you're using a lot more energy during a peak period.
 Instead, maybe you can wait to charge your laptop overnight, or be more mindful of the TV.

 You can also look up your energy usage in a more low-tech way.
-If you know where your smart meter is, you can literally go up to it and read the digital display.
+If you know where your smart meter is, you can go up to it and read the digital display.
 There are a number of different smart meters out there, and your utility may use a different version than the rest.